com-480-data-visualization/project-2023-unsdg_viz/README.md

 In order to run the project locally, the 'website' directory should be cloned and the index.html opened in a local server (e.g. development local Server VS extension)

 The repository structure is listed below:
-├───data                  All the data used for preprocessing ├───figures               !!!!TODO: Code of all individual figures --> Should we delete?
+├───data                  All the data used for preprocessing <br>
+├───figures               !!!!TODO: Code of all individual figures --> Should we delete?<br>
-├───milestone 1           Python script for exploratative data analysis and preprocessing
+├───milestone 1           Python script for exploratative data analysis and preprocessing <br>
     ├───data generated    Generated pickle files from Python script (EDA and preprocessing) └───plots             Plots from exploratative data analysis ├───milestone 2           !!!
 TODO: cleanup